ShorelineCrypto/FuturebitMoonlander2_SoloMiner/README.md

 ## Problems for USB ASIC solo mining on  NewEnglandcoin (NENG)

 Solo mining is recommended for USB ASIC such as Futurebit Moonlander2 during base difficulty reset day.
-USB ASIC like Moonlander2 can mine up to 5 to 6 millions NENG in one day.
+USB ASIC like Moonlander2 can mine between 5 to 6 millions NENG in one day on solo mining mode.

 However, Moonlander2 have operational challenges during base difficulty reset day such as frequent "All Pool Dead" error.

 ## Root Cause for ALL POOL DEAD error

-Scrypt randomSpike will cause 50% of found block as "rejected" for the USB ASIC on solo mining mode. bfgminer software recommended from vendor that assumes regular scrypt coins, not like NENG.
+Scrypt randomSpike will cause 50% of found blocks as "rejected" for the USB ASIC on solo mining mode. bfgminer is software recommended from vendor for Futurebit Moondlaner 2.  bfgminer software assumes regular scrypt coins, not like NENG on scrypt randomSpike alogrithm.
 High rejection will confuse bfgminer and cause the "ALL POOL DEAD" error triggered.

+Once the USB ASIC on bifgminer is on "ALL POOL DEAD" mode, all the mine stops unless user reset the USB ASIC by killing the bfgminer and restart bfgminer manually.

 ## Workaround: rotate solo mining on two full nodes